Subaru-PFS/pfs_helpdesk_tutorial/docs/02_01_run_prepare.md

 for the data `butler`, specifying the registry and how the pipeline will read and write the various data products.
 Most of this can be ignored by the pipeline user, except for the `registry` section, which specifies the location of the registry database.
-The default is to use a SQLite database in the repository directory (suitable for small-scale testing without extensive parallelization), but it is recommended to use a Postgresql database for shared data repositories or if you will be doing intensive processing with many cores.
+The default is to use a SQLite database in the repository directory (suitable for small-scale testing without extensive parallelization), but it is recommended to use a `PostgreSQL` database for shared data repositories or if you will be doing intensive processing with many cores.

-To use a Postgresql database, change the `registry` section, like the following:
+To use a `PostgreSQL` database, change the `registry` section, like the following:

 ```
 registry: